Trump tweets mock video of himself tackling, punching CNN logo

 As a presidential candidate and as commander-in-chief, Trump has repeatedly made known his disdain for the media, calling it "the enemy of the American people" and frequently referring to mainstream news organizations as "failing" or "fake news."
 He has been particularly scathing of CNN.

-The video takes his criticism to a new level and drew criticism from the news organization and on social media.
+The video takes his criticism to a new level and drew criticism from CNN and on social media.

 "It is a sad day when the President of the United States encourages violence against reporters," CNN said in a statement.